abhinavsharma8207/sales-data-pipeline/README.md

 ### Assumptions
 - All external API data matches with our sales data based on user ID and dates.
-- The weather API provides accurate and timely weather data for the given locations.
+- The weather API provides accurate and timely weather data for the given sale locations.

 ## Database Schema
 The transformed data is stored in three main tables: